 In addition to trade, economic relations between Italy and France are further strengthened by strong industrial integration, supported by growing mutual investment.
 Since 2015, Italian investment in the country has been steadily increasing, reaching about 32 billion euros, making France the top European destination for investment projects by Italian companies.

-Made in Italy enjoys wide recognition globally, especially within the European Union, where more than half of Italian exports (about 56%) are headed.
-Taking advantage of foreign markets therefore represents a great opportunity for Italian companies, fostering paths of internationalization outside European borders.
-Exporting to France, in particular, offers numerous advantages: among these are the geographical proximity, cultural affinity, shared values and strong political relations between the two nations.
-In addition, the country has experienced significant GDP growth in recent years, ranking among Europe's fastest-growing economies, making it a particularly attractive destination for Italian companies.
+The "Made in Italy" label enjoys widespread recognition globally, particularly within the European Union, where more than half of Italian exports are directed (approximately 56.1%).
+Tapping into foreign markets therefore represents a major opportunity for Italian companies, fostering pathways to internationalization outside European borders.
+Exporting to France, In particular, it offers numerous advantages: among these, geographical proximity, cultural affinity, shared values, and solid political relations between the two nations stand out.
+Furthermore, in recent years, the country has recorded a notable increase in GDP, positioning itself among the fastest-growing European economies, making it a particularly attractive destination for Italian companies.

 The sectors with the greatest prospects for future growth are as follows:

-With regard to customs clearance and import documents, intra-EU trade requires the Declaration of Goods (DEB).
-However, it is not necessary if the value of the EU goods does not exceed 460,000 € or if it is the first trade with the EU country.
+Regarding customs clearance and import documents, for intra-EU trade, you need Declaration of Goods (DEB).
+However, it is not required if the value of the community goods does not exceed €460,000 or if it is the first transaction with the EU country.

 The main taxes include: